wpexpertsio/new-user-approve/readme.txt

 = 1.3 =
 This version fixes some issues when authenticating users.
 Requires at least WordPress 3.1.

+= 1.3.1 =
+Download version 1.3.1 immediately!
+A bug was found in version 1.3 that allows a user to login without using password.

 == Other Notes ==